swegner/jake-jshint/readme.md

 ## Super simple to use

-JsHint Runner is designed to be the simplest way to lint your project from a jake script.
+Jake JsHint is designed to be the simplest way to lint your project from a jake script.

 ```javascript
 desc("Lint the code");